Banging Toolbox

 Step 9: Apply a coat of finish.

-A finish seals the workpiece and prevents moisture from the outside and ruining its integrity from within via rot and decay.
+A finish seals the workpiece and prevents moisture from the outside that could ruin the integrity of wood from within via rot and decay.

 Check this comparison of lacquer and polyurethane coats.